jank/Bodet/README.md

 I first tried to get spare tiles from Bodet.
 To no surprise, they do not have them on stock anymore.

 I used Fusion360 to design the tile (hour and minute tiles are identical for my clock).
-You can find the [Flip Clock Spare Part.dxf](Spare Tiles/Flip Clock Spare Part.dxf) file in this repository .
+You can find the [Flip Clock Spare Part.dxf](/Spare%20Tiles/Flip%20Clock%20Spare%20Part.dxf) file in this repository.

 Finding the right material for the tiles was a bit of a challenge.
 I found a local company, [Hema Kunststoff GmbH](https://maps.app.goo.gl/DWzyLc1jadHfFmLP6), specialized in milling plastic materials.
 They were very helpful in identifying the material: hard paper.
 It is a fiber composite material made of paper and a phenol-formaldehyde resin (phenolic resin).